RCCRAFT1/E47/README.md

 # E47
 E47 is Open Source Computer management software made and developed by Joseph T. and RCCRAFT.
-The software runs on Windows, OSX, Linux and ChromeOS.
+The software will run on Windows, OSX, Linux and ChromeOS.

-INSTALL ON LINUX:

-git clone (insert repo here)
-go to the directory
-type install
+#THIS SOFTWARE IS IN DEVELOPMENT!
+INSTALL AND USE AT YOUR OWN RISK

 CHROMEOS: